C++ Comma Operator series:

 But first, what does it do?

-Comma operator is associative, it returns the result of the last expression after evaluating all of them (from left to right, one by one, as any other binary operation)
+Comma operator is associative, it returns the result of the last expression after evaluating all of them (from left to right, one by one as any other binary operation) and discards the left-side result just before returning (if it has class type, it won’t be destroyed until the end of the containing full expression).

 cout << (1, 2, 3); // prints `3`

-Back in C times, returning a lvalue from the operator wasn’t allowed.
-This changed in C++, so you get exactly the last element as if it was forwaded, being lvalue, rvalue or whatever.
+Back in C times, returning something different than rvalue from the operator wasn’t allowed.
+This changed in C++, so it returns exactly the last element with it’s type being lvalue, rvalue or whatever.
 This feature allows writing things like:

 cout << &(a, b); // address of `b`

-Another nice point of the comma is that it introduces a sequence point between operands, in other words: ensures that all the sub-expressions will be evaluated in order (§8.19.2).
-This is a really nice feature, as the compiler is usually allowed to evaluate operands in an arbitrary order (f.e. function args evaluation order is unspecified)
+Another nice point of the comma is that it guarantees sequenced-before evaluation, in other words: ensures that all the sub-expressions will be evaluated in order (§8.19.2).
+This is a really nice feature, as the compiler is usually allowed to evaluate operands in an arbitrary order.

 int i = 0; cout << ++i + i++; // undefined behavior cout << (i=3, i+=2, i+3); // 8 (perfectly defined behavior)